sachin-aryal/hashcat-cluster/README.md

 About hashcat command input,
-The user should not include the input and dictionary file in hashcat command.
+- The user should not include the input and dictionary file in hashcat command.
 The script will automatically add those file.
+- The user should not change the output format of hashcat command.
+- User either can add --status and --status-timer argument, If they like to know the progress, Otherwise script will not be able to pull the progress.